-Still it must be clear that a consistent application of this view, which with relation to the typology of "social groups" implies an extreme nominalism, is not possible without undermining the foundations of sociology of law and of the study of legal history.
-For if the essential typical inner nature of, for example, the natural communities of marriage and family, or of the state, the instituted church, the industrial community, etc., were subject to change in the historical development of Western and non-Western society, then every conceptual distinction of these types of social units (and their internally typical legal spheres) would lose its basis.
-In this case the very idea of their historical development would also lose any possible sense.
-Hence, in his typology of the specific social "groups" Gurvitch is obliged to introduce criteria that are evidently meant to be constant and universal, and in mutual combination are intended to characterize these groups according to their typical general nature.
-He makes use of them for instance to give a conceptual description of the state regardless of its functioning in a Western or a non-Western society and independent of periods in its cultural-historical development.
 This definition (p.
-188) rests upon a combination of two of these typological criteria, i.e. a) "function" - specified as function of "the bloc of locality groupings" - and b) the (monopoly of) "unconditional constraint", which he also calls "politic sovereignty".
+188) rests upon a combination of two of his typological criteria, i.e. a) "function" -- specified as function of "the bloc of locality group ings" -- and b) the (monopoly of) "unconditional constraint", which he also calls "politic sovereignty."
 But this definition lacks the structural-typological character that a conceptual description of the typical inner nature of the state or any other societal life-sphere should have.
 The two criteria used by Gurvitch, function and unconditional constraint, are completely independent of each other and are no more than two among a series of unargued, unjustified criteria introduced for the purpose of a universal typological classification of all social groups.
 There is no evidence for an inner, typically-structural coherence between these two.
-To define the state they are externally connected; externally, because Gurvitch has to admit that "unconditional constraint" also occurs in vastly different types of communities, as for instance the natural domestic family, the clan, the medieval church, the hereditary castes in India, the labour unions with unconditional membership in a totalitarian state, and so on.
-But, if this is so, then "unconditional constraint" cannot have an intrinsic, necessary structural coherence with the criterion of "locality group".
-For this necessary coherence does not follow from Gurvitch's statement that "it is primarily locality groups based on proximity which have a tendency towards the organization of unconditional constraint" (p.
-187).
+To define the state they are externally connected; externally, because Gurvitch has to admit that "unconditional constraint" also occurs in vastly different types of communities, as for instance the natural domestic family, the clan, the medieval church, the hereditary castes in India, the labour-unions with unconditional membership in a totalitarian state6, and so on, But, if this is so, then "unconditional constraint" cannot have an intrinsic, necessary structural coherence with the criterion of "locality group".
+For this necessary coherence does not follow from Gurvitch's statement that "it is primarily locality groups based on proximity which have a tendence towards the organization of unconditioned constraint." (p.
+187)